dcerge/sdflc-utils/README.md

 ## arrToUpperCase(arr: string[])

-Returns a new array which has each tring upper cased.
+Returns a new array which has each string upper cased.

 ```js
 const arr = ['aaa', 'bbb'];